hegerdes/ansible-playbooks/README.md

     - promtail
 ```
 Each play can have multiple roles or tasks that are performed.
-To configure a role with custom settings to fit your server you can create `group_vars` and `host_vars` in your inventory folder.
+To configure a role with custom settings to fit your server you can create `group_vars/<group_name>.yml` and `host_vars/<host_name>.yml` files in your inventory folder.
+These files can contain variables to override the defaults.

-The default values for each role are defined in `<role_name/defaults/main.yml>` and can look like that:
+The default values for each role are defined in `<role_name>/defaults/main.yml` and can look like this:
 ```yml
 # promtail options
 promtail_config_client_target: 'mgmt'